 Devan sat down for coffee with the investor that responded and explained his business plan.
 Fortunately, the investor offered him free advice and said that, if Devan brought him a deal, he would analyze it with him and see if it was a good deal for a private investment.

 Over the next few years, Devan brought this investor numerous deals.
 Upon analysis, the investor continually concluded that the deals weren’t good.
 Finally, Devan brought him a deal that the investor approved of, AND he provided the real estate investment fund for it!
 Devan made the investor a good amount of money on that deal, so they partnered again and again.

 Eventually, it got to the point where the investor was comfortable enough to invest $350,000 into a new construction deal.
 Since Devan had a track record of never losing money and always making money, the investor had no problem investing such a large sum.

 2. Local REIA

-Hi, my name is ____________.
+“Hi, my name is ____________.
 I noticed that you said at the beginning of the meeting that you are a cash buyer.
 Well, I have a deal.
 I am not interested in selling it to you but I am interested in partnering on the deal.
 Here are the numbers.
-Does this deal sound good to you?
+Does this deal sound good to you?”

-1 of 2 outcomes will happen:
+One of two outcomes will happen:

-- They say “yes” and you say, “lets go talk about the deal further.”
-At this point if you don’t like what they have to say, that is fine.
+They say “yes” and you say, “lets go talk about the deal further.”
+At this point, if you don’t like what they have to say, that is fine.
 You aren’t obligated to have them invest in the deal.
-You walk away, find someone else and repeat the statement above.
+You walk away, find someone else, and repeat the statement above.

 Devan met his second biggest investor on BiggerPockets.
 Every time he sees a new member post an introductory message on the forum, he sends them a DM inviting them to sit down and talk real estate.
-On one such occasion, he sat down with someone that had a very good paying w2 job.
+On one such occasion, he sat down with someone who had a very good paying W2 job.
 Devan explained that he focuses on new construction and asked, “If I bring you a good enough deal, would you take a look at it?”